leehambley/lee.hambley.name/source/blog/2012/06/18/altoros-ruby-open-air-belarus.html.markdown

 the middle of the forest.

-I've never had the pleasure of giving a talk whilst bluetits tend to their young meters from my stage, and dragonflies, toads and other wildlife buss and hop around mere meters from you.
+I've never had the pleasure of giving a talk whilst bluetits tend to their young meters from my stage, and dragonflies, toads and other wildlife buzz and hop around mere meters from you.

 The conference was organized by [Altoros][3], one of Belarus' larger software